viamrobotics/viam-cpp-sdk/README.md

 Please see [BUILDING.md](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/BUILDING.md) for instructions on how to use CMake-based build system for this project.

 NOTE: Windows is not supported.
-If you are using Windows, try building the project in WSL.
+If you are using Windows, build the project in WSL.

 ## Using Docker for Development